 A quality assurance technician helps companies meet quality standards and stay in compliance with the law.
 Find out what they do, how much they make, and where they work.

 A quality assurance technician helps companies maintain standards and comply with the regulations governing their industry and business.
 These roles are essential for companies that want to meet established standards and guidelines so their customers receive quality goods and services.
-If you're a natural problem solver with an eye for detail, a career as a quality assurance technician may be a good fit for you and worth a closer look at what they do.
+If you're a natural problem solver with an eye for detail, this career may be a good fit for you.

 You may notice that some companies use the terms quality assurance technician and quality control technician interchangeably.
-This makes sense because the roles are similar.
-However, the positions may have different levels of responsibility.
-A quality assurance technician typically has a broader role within the company and may oversee facets like the production process.
+This occurs because the roles share similar responsibilities.
+However, they may have different levels of responsibility within an organization.
+A quality assurance technician typically has a broader role within the company and may oversee facets like the production process or testing equipment.
 In contrast, a quality control technician may focus more on the quality of specific products.

 Read more: Quality Assurance vs. Quality Control: Choosing the Right Career Path